ojj11/pos-tagger.js/README.md

 This is a Kotlin port of the [Stanford Part-Of-Speech Log-Linear tagger](https://nlp.stanford.edu/software/tagger.shtml), it is compiled to JavaScript and made available through npm.
 No background Java service is needed.

 This module includes two models:
+ - left3words-wsj-0-18
  - bidirectional-distsim-wsj-0-18
- - left3words-wsj-0-18

-The total package size is around 11mb.
+The total package size (including both models) is under 10mb.

     Author: Olli Jones, Kristina Toutanova, Dan Klein, Christopher Manning, and Yoram Singer
     License: GPL v2 or above